hydrargyrum/attic/README.rst

 * morse: text from/to Morse code converter, and optional beep player
 * morsehtml: HTML page with its background flashing a Morse code message
 * moversleep: move incoming files from a dir into another
+* mv-with-thumb: like mv, but also moves XDG thumbnails
 * pdf-watermark: watermark a chosen message on a PDF
 * pvrun: run a command and show its I/O progress with pv(1)
 * qgifview: very basic GIF image viewer